d2cio/docs/docs/getting-started/hosts.md

 - Free disk space: 5 Gb
 - Opened incoming SSH port
 - For the Weave network to work, you must open ports 6783, 6784 (TCP/UDP)
+- hostname should be unique and cannot be named as "localhost"

 !!! note